-At 31 December 2018, the Supervisory Board consist of Mr. Francesco Tabone (Professional), which serves as Chairman, Mr. Franco Fondi (Professional) and Mrs. Marina Corsi (Head of Internal Audit).
+At 31 December 2019, the Supervisory Board consist of Mr. Franco Fondi (a professional external to the Group), who serves as Chairman, Mr. Silvio Necchi (a professional external to the Group) and Ms. Marina Corsi (Head of Internal Audit)).

-The activity of the Supervisory Body carried out in 2018 was mainly directed to the verification of the adequacy of the 231 Model also in a Group logic, to the control of information flows, to the examination of the reports of the Internal Audit and of all the other control functions, to carry out independent checks carried out also with the support of the Internal Audit.
+The activity of the Supervisory Body carried out in 2019 was mainly directed to the verification of the adequacy of the Model 231 also in a Group logic, to the control of information flows, to the examination of the reports of the Internal Audit and of all the other control functions, to carry out independent checks carried out also with the support of the Internal Audit.

-The Supervisory Body has also kept constantly updated, to the extent of its competence, on projects of strategic importance for the Bank, and has shared the updates of 231 Model approved by the Board of Directors in the course of 2018, both in relation to the new ones significant crimes pursuant to Legislative Decree 231/2001, and related to the evolutions of the Bank's organizational structure.
+The Supervisory Body has also kept constantly updated, to the extent of its competence, on projects of strategic importance for the Bank, and has shared the updates of Model 231 approved by the Board of Directors in the course of 2019, both in relation to the new ones significant crimes pursuant to Legislative Decree 231/2001, and related to the evolutions of the Bank's and the Group's organizational structure.

-The Spanish Subsidiary BFF Finance Iberia adopted its own organizational model in compliance with Article 31-bis of the Spanish Penal Code (the "Model 31-bis"), and structured in a similar way, to the extent compatible, with the 231 Model.of the Bank (e.g. with a general part, a special part with a matrix of the assets at risk, and a part relating to information flows); as part of the approval of Model 31-bis, a specific local Supervisory Body was also appointed, established in a monocratic form.

-With regard to the Polish BFF subsidiary, in accordance with Polish regulations, specific guidelines have been adopted to oversee the 'anti-corruption' issues, with the identification of a specific single-minded body responsible for this, represented by the local Compliance and AML functions.
+BFF FI adopted its own organizational model in compliance with Article 31-bis of the Spanish Criminal Code (the "Model 31-bis"), and structured in a similar way, to the extent compatible, with the Model 231 of the Bank (e.g. with a general part, a special part with a matrix of the assets at risk, and a part relating to information flows).
+As part of the approval of Model 31-bis, a specific local Supervisory Body was also appointed, established in a monocratic form.
+With regard to BFF Polska, in accordance with Polish regulations, specific guidelines have been adopted to oversee the 'anti-corruption' issues, with the identification of a specific single-minded body responsible for this, represented by the local Compliance and AML functions.